jupyter-server/enterprise_gateway/docs/source/index.rst

-Jupyter Kernel Gateway
+Jupyter Elyra
 ======================

-Jupyter Kernel Gateway is a web server that supports different mechanisms for spawning and communicating with Jupyter kernels, such as:
+Jupyter Elyra is a web server that supports different mechanisms for spawning and communicating with Jupyter kernels, such as:

 * A Jupyter Notebook server-compatible HTTP API used for requesting kernels